Communication, Renegotiation and Coordination with Private Values: Definition of Communication-Proofness

 We say that a strategy $\sigma$ is strongly communication-proof if for any possible message profile, there does not exist a new equilibrium, which might require another round of communication, that Pareto-dominates the post-communication payoff of $\sigma$.
 The weaker notion of weak communication-proofness allows such a Pareto-improving equilibrium to exist as long as this latter equilibrium is not stable in the sense that it is CP trumped by another equilibrium.
-Formally: \begin{defn} {An equilibrium strategy $\sigma\in\mathcal{E}$ is \emph{strongly communication-proof} if it is not CP trumped with respect to $\left(F,F\right)$ by any strategy profile.} \end{defn}
+Formally: \begin{defn} An equilibrium strategy $\sigma\in\mathcal{E}$ is \emph{strongly communication-proof} if it is not CP trumped by any strategy profile with respect to $\left(F,F\right)$ {and any message profile.} \end{defn}